Agence-Highfive/WooCommerce-additional-product/README.txt

 = Is there any other option available? =

-THere is no other option for the moment, but just leave us a message if you need a special feature.
+There is no other option for the moment, but just leave us a message if you need a special feature.
 In case of advanced development needs, we can develop that for you by quotation.

 == Screenshots ==
 1. /assets/screenshot-01.png